-I talked to Debra Wassman, the architect behind the Housesitter house, who says there were actually two houses.
+I talked to Debra Wassman, the architect behind the house, who told me there were actually two houses.

 Her company built the first one, which was named House Beautiful’s “Best Small House 1990.”

-The second was built for the movie as a temporary structure and torn down afterward.
-She explains:
+The second was built for the movie as a temporary structure and torn down afterward: